 Share your experience and seek help from loved ones

-It will be a very significant move in the journey to healing if you surround yourself with people that love, admire, and support you.
+It will be a very significant move in the journey to healing if you surround yourself with people who love, admire, and support you.

 Practice Mindfulness and Meditation